 The left and right channels are served by a dual-channel chip, OPALR.
 If you want to use single-channel chips, BrownDog offers adapters that take two DIP-8 or two SOIC-8 op-amp chips and adapts them to work in the DIP-8 pinout of OPALR.
-You can get these adapters from me along with your PIMETA board; see the parts shop page.

 The ground channel is served by a single-channel op-amp, OPAG.
 You can use the single-channel version of the op-amp you used in OPALR, but this is not required.
 See below for comments on using a different type of chip in OPAG than in OPALR.

 The PIMETA board accepts both DIP-8 and SOIC-8 packaged op-amps.
 The SOIC-8 pads are nested within the DIP-8 footprints, on the bottom side of the board.

 When in doubt, I recommend using DIP-8 op-amps, because they’re easier to solder and let you use sockets.
 Sockets then let you roll op-amps easily, and swap them if they become damaged.
 Additionally, they remove the possibility of overheating the chip with your soldering iron, since the socket takes the heat; the worst you can do is melt a cheap socket.
 If you want to use an op-amp that’s only available in SOIC-8 form, you can still use sockets by first adapting the op-amp to DIP-8 with the Brown Dog straight SO-8 to DIP-8 adapter.